Sniezdapal/CurrencyPrognoserFront/README.md

 TODO:
 - implement calendar component: working with api
-- implement calculator component: needs graph visualiser with choosing dates + working with api
+- implement calculator component: working with api
+- working with api should be implemented through the interface (IRepository like)
+- trackable currencies should be extruded to specific class